webknjaz/talk-drafts/notes.md

 - changing CRLF behaviour
 - text/binary behaviour

-In order to handle different filetypes you can create custom drivers
+In order to handle different file types you can create custom drivers

 ## Scaling Git at Microsoft

 Preamble

 - Windows repo is huge
 - Splitting repo is no choice, thus submodules and subtrees won't work here
-- **IDEA** virtualising FS underneath Git
+- **IDEA** virtual zing FS underneath Git

 **GVFS**

-- Filesystem driver
+- File system driver
 - read object hook
 - protocol to request a single blob/object was developed.
 This allows to download files on demand
 - Cache server

 The whole idea is to download only files that user need, and thus do not fetch a lot of unnecessary files.

 ## Scaling Mercurial at Facebook